AlcoholRehabHelp Logo

 Frequently Asked Questions (FAQs)

-Is high blood pressure caused by alcohol consumption reversible?
+Is high blood pressure due to alcohol consumption reversible?

-Those with long-term blood pressure can reduce their blood pressure by switching heavy alcohol use to moderate use.
+Those with long-term high blood pressure can lower their blood pressure levels by transitioning from heavy alcohol consumption to moderate use.
+Furthermore, it’s crucial to consistently take antihypertensive medications to effectively manage blood pressure.

 How long does it take blood pressure to go down after stopping alcohol use?

-For acute increases, blood pressure should normalize within hours of someone's last drink.
+For acute increases, blood pressure should normalize within hours after your last drink.
 Acute increases usually occur from consuming excessive alcohol in a single sitting.

-Long-term hypertension caused by heavy drinking takes much longer to reduce.
+Long-term hypertension due to heavy drinking takes much longer to reduce.
 This is because the body goes through an intense adjustment period.

 Alcohol withdrawal can also cause high blood pressure, leading to a rapid rise before decreasing.
 Those who don't drink alcohol as heavily typically see their blood pressure normalize quicker after stopping alcohol use.